joaotavora/snooze/README.md

 * Writing checks for common situations 400-like situations like missing resources, content-types mismatch;

+* Writing functions that generates compatible URI's for use in HTML.

 There are other such systems for Common Lisp, but they tend to make you learn extra route-definition syntax.